pmgbergen/DarSIA/README.md

     <li> run $pytest in the project directory.
 <ul>

-Use black (version 22.3.0) for formatting.
+Use black (version 22.3.0) for formatting, this can be run as as a post-processing step, or directly in the IDE (e.g., bound to save.)